otrego/go-type1/README.md

   - Gooe

-This work derives from [Vit Brunner (tasuki)](https://github.com/tasuk) who created a series of tsumego books using Gooe.
-Later, it was tremendously helped by the existence of [Nyamcoder's instructions for Igo](https://github.com/nyamcoder/tex-src/blob/master/baduk/baduk.tex) with Igo.
+This work derives from [Vit Brunner (tasuki)](https://github.com/tasuk) who created a series of tsumego books using the Gooe font.
+Later, it was tremendously helped by the existence of [Nyamcoder's instructions for Igo](https://github.com/nyamcoder/tex-src/blob/master/baduk/baduk.tex) using the Igo font.

 These packages are designed to work with LaTeX, but there's no reason it shouldn't work with a LaTeX compatible compiler like XeTeX.